 Acanthosis nigricans.
 This is a descriptive term for a velvety or verrucous brown-to-black area of hyperkeratosis.
-The axilla and posterior are the most common locations, but lesions are also seen on the anterior neck and in the groin.
-Less commonly, there is involvement in the antecubital and popliteal fossae, on the knuckles, and in other, nonflexural areas.
-Onset may occur during childhood or adult life.
+The underarms and the back of the neck are the most common locations, but lesions are also seen on the anterior neck and in the groin.
+Less commonly, there is involvement in the antecubital and popliteal fossae, on the knuckles, and in other nonflexural areas.
+Onset may occur during childhood or adulthood.
 The histologic pattern is that of hyperkeratosis and papillomatosis; the brownish discoloration seems to be caused by these surface changes rather than by any local increase in the amount of melanin.
-Illustrated here are lesions of acanthosis nigricans on the anterior neck and in the axilla.
+Illustrated here are lesions of acanthosis nigricans on the anterior neck.
 Acanthosis nigricans can be a risk factor for the development of diabetes in children.